-This section presents a brief description of the primary habitat types in the study area, as they relate to fauna spatial use and life-cycle requirements.
-Six primary habitat units were identified in the study area during the field survey.
+This section presents a brief description of the primary habitat types in the AOI, as they relate to fauna spatial use and life-cycle requirements.
+Six primary habitat units were identified in the AOI during the field survey.
 These include three units regarded as natural habitat, and three units regarded as modified habitats: